AlexTeixeira/Askmethat-Rating/README.md

         fontClass: "fa fa-star", //This is the font class you wan to use
         minRating: 1, //This is the minimum rating you want to be active
         maxRating: 5 //this is the maximum of rating you can have,
-        readonly: false // disable all events if is true
+        readonly: false // disable all events if is true, step : 0 // change the step on mouse over

       };
 ```